erathorn/EasyD2CL_GENIE/Readme.md

 First cd into the project directory then run:

-Create a folder inside the project directory called "data".
+Create a folder inside the project directory called "data" and copy the datafile into this folder.

 ```bash
 $> julia --project -i -e 'using Pkg; Pkg.instantiate()'